EduardaSRBastos/profile-preferences-api/README.md

   }
    ```

+The JSON payload need to include the fields:

+ * `userID` (string): User's unique identifier.
+ * `termsAndConditionAccepted` (boolean): Indicates whether the user accepted the terms and conditions.
+ * `languagePreferences` (string): The user's preferred language.
+ * `showProfilePreferences` (boolean): Specifies whether user profile preferences will be displayed.
+ * `showLanguagesPreferences` (boolean): Specifies whether the user's language preferences will be displayed.

 ### Response

 Upon successful creation, the API will respond with a status code 201 Created and a response body containing the created user preferences.

+Remember to replace the placeholder values (such as Firebase credentials and user ID) with the actual values when setting up and using the API.